Step 1: Install CocoaPods

 Updating the Braze SDK via CocoaPods

-To update a Cocoapod simply run the following commands within your project directory:
+To update a Cocoapod, simply run the following command within your project directory:

 1 pod update